Curated Luxury Properties · Austria · 2 Stays

 When is the best time to visit Austria for a luxury villa holiday?

-Peak winter season runs from mid-December through March, with the highest demand and prices concentrated around Christmas, New Year and February half-term.
-Summer, from late June to early September, brings warm days, long daylight hours and an entirely different alpine experience.
-The shoulder months of May, early June and October offer excellent value, quieter trails and the chance to see the mountains shift between seasons.
+Austria's peak ski season runs from late December through mid-March, with the highest demand and pricing concentrated around Christmas, New Year and February half-term.
+Summer, from late June to early September, brings warm temperatures ideal for hiking, cycling and lake swimming, often at more favourable rates.
+The shoulder months of April and October suit travellers who prefer quieter valleys and autumn colour, though some high-altitude facilities may operate on reduced schedules.

 What types of luxury properties are available in Austria?